sambanova/ai-starter-kit/benchmarking/README.md

 1. Prep your dataset

 - The dataset needs to be in `.jsonl` format - these means a file with one JSON object per line.
+You can take as example the file [in here.](./prompts/custom_prompt_example.jsonl)
 - Each JSON object need to have a `prompt` key with the value being the prompt you want to pass to the LLM.
 If you want to benchmark a multimodal model, then also include the `image_path` key with an absolute path value.

 2. Upload the jsonl file using the option in the sidebar.